arifzanko/sentiment-analyzer/README.md

 2. Navigate to the project directory: `cd sentiment-analyzer`
 3. Create a `.env` file in the project directory.
 4. Inside the `.env` file, add the following lines:
+You can obtain your authorization token from huggingface website
 ```python
 API_URL=https://api-inference.huggingface.co/models/cardiffnlp/twitter-roberta-base-sentiment-latest
 AUTHORIZATION_TOKEN=YOUR_AUTHORIZATION_TOKEN_HERE